alexlobera/leanjs_OLD_NX/src/pages/graphql/training/workshops/graphql-part-time-trial/online.md

 ---
 coaches: ['alex-lobera']
-subtitle: Take your dev career to the next level by mastering GraphQL on the client-side in London in just 1 day!
+subtitle: Take your dev career to the next level by attending this GraphQL trial online!
 ---

 TODO ADD TEXT